garyguo123456789/keeper-app-2/README.md

 - `GET /`: Retrieves all notes
 - `DELETE /:id`: Deletes a note by ID

-### Controllers
-Controllers contain the request handling logic for each API endpoint defined in the routes.

 ## API Endpoints
 ### POST /